djplaner/canvas-collections/docs/how-tos/navigating/overview.md

 # Navigating Collections: Overview

+!!! question "How do you navigate Collections?"

 	Collections aims to improve the navigation experience of the Canvas Modules page.

-To do so it provides two different navigation experiencs: _Live_ and _Claytons_.
-The following provide an introduction to what both experiences are like.
+	What does that look like?
+How do you navigate a course using Collections?

+## Two navigation experiences

+Collections provides two (slightly) different navigation experiences.

 === "_Live_ Collections"